|Self Report Form|

 |Any operational disruption that prevents a program from serving children for any period of time.|

-If the NAEYC Academy learns that a program failed to report major programmatic changes or critical incidents within the timeframes described in the table above, additional verification will be required.
+If NAEYC learns that a program failed to report major programmatic changes or critical incidents within the timeframes described in the table above, additional verification will be required.

 Listed below are the possible outcomes of Self Reports and 72- Hour Notification forms submitted by currently NAEYC- Accredited programs.
 If your program is not currently accredited, review Update NAEYC- Not Currently Accredited.